Richie Ennin

-Richlord "Richie" Ennin (born September 17, 1998) is a Canadian professional soccer player who plays as a forward for Hungarian club Budapest Honvéd, on loan from Latvian club Spartaks Jūrmala.
+Richlord Ennin (born September 17, 1998) is a Canadian professional soccer player who plays as a forward for Canadian Premier League club Atlético Ottawa.

 Club career

 Toronto FC

 In 2015, Ennin played with Toronto FC III in League1 Ontario, scoring 7 goals.
 In 2016, he appeared for Toronto FC III in both League1 Ontario, scoring five goals in 10 appearances, and the Premier Development League, scoring once in 13 appearances.
 Ennin made a single appearance for Toronto FC II during the 2015 USL season, having been called up while a prominent figure in the TFC Academy.
 He made his debut in a 2-0 defeat to Rochester Rhinos on September 24, 2015.
 Ennin remained with affiliate side Toronto FC II on loan from the Academy for the 2016 USL season.

 Italy

 In November 2017, Ennin transferred to Serie D club Isola Capo Rizzuto.

 In August 2018, Ennin would transfer to Serie D club Castrovillari.